loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What’s your favorite thing I do as a manager of this team I should keep doing?
+- How can I make your days more fulfilling?

-- What can I do better or differently as your manager to support you?
+- What can I do as a manager to make your work easier?

-- What can I do to help you enjoy your work more or remove roadblocks to progress?
+- What is something I could do better?
+What feedback do you have for me?

 ## Career development

-- What parts of your job would you like to deepen your skills in or get additional training in?

-- How do you think about your progress on your big goals?
-What needs to be done to move towards the goals?
-What can we do to help?

-- What goals have you set for your career?
+- What skills do you have that you think are underutilized?

+- What kind of training or experience would be most helpful to you right now?

+- What are some of the work projects you’re most proud of, and what do you think you might want to do next?

 ## Conversation starters

-- What's something I don't know, but should?

-- Would you like to walk today, or go somewhere else outside the office?
+- Tell me about your family/weekend/ activities?

-- What would you like to focus on at this meeting?
+- What would you like to start with?

+- How’s it going?

 ## Job satisfaction

-- Do you think our company is loyal to its employees?
-Why or why not?
+- What drives you?
+What motivates you to come to work each day?

+- What frustrates you about the project?

-- What talents do you have that you feel we are fully utilizing?
-Which of your talents are we not fully leveraging?
+- Which parts of your project are unclear or confusing?

-- Do you feel like you're growing in your role?
-What makes you say that?

 ## Other

-- What did you do for fun in the past that you haven’t had as much time for lately?

-- How are things going for you outside of work?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

+- What haven’t you tried yet?

-- What ideas can you bring in from past successes?
+- What questions do you have about the project?

 ## Team and company

-- What sort of resources could you use right now to make things more manageable?

-- Which areas would you would like more feedback on?
+- How would you describe the personality of the team?
+What sort of person would be a good fit here?
+What sort of person would add something we're currently missing?

 - What’s an inexpensive thing we could do to improve our office environment for the team?

+- Is any part of your project unclear or confusing?

 ## Work-life

-- What was difficult this week? what have you learned?

-- What is an ideal, productive day at work for you?
-Walk me through the day…

-- What about your job is most satisfying for you?
+- If you could change one thing about your job today, what would you change?

+- Is there anything that you need from me?

+- When is your next vacation?

 <!-- end of questions -->
 ### Key Updates 🔑